The Kingdom of Unixploria is a sovereign state within the borders of southern Sweden, with territories in other parts of the world, and beyond.

 The short answer would be 'yes,' but it is difficult to explain what a tribal nation looks like today.

-A generally accepted definition of a tribe is a social group (often, but not necessarily, with shared culture and ethnicity) outside or before developing states.
+A generally accepted definition of a tribe is a social group (often, but not necessarily, with shared culture and ethnicity) outside or before the development of states.

 The Kingdom of Unixploria is like a large family, a relatively tight group of members joined by blood or culture.